lexi-winstanley/mongoNews/README.md

 This application is organized using the Model-View-Controller (MVC) design pattern.
 Mongoose is used as the Object Relational Mapper (ORM) and Handlebars is used as the templating engine.
 On home page load, articles that have been stored in the MongoDB database are displayed.
 When the 'Scrape Articles' button is clicked, the application makes an axios call to NPR to check for new articles.
 All articles that were previously unstored are added to the Articles collection in the MongoDB database and the content displayed on the page is retrieved from that database.
 Each article is displayed with a 'Save Article' button.
 When the user clicks this, the saved status is changed on the article in the MongoDB database and it will then be displayed on the 'Saved Articles' page.
 On the 'Saved Articles' page users can add/delete notes for each article and also remove the article from their saved list if they wish.
 These notes are saved in a MongoDB Notes collection that is associated with the Articles collection.

 ## Role
-Sole developer with functionality requirements provided by UW Coding Bootcamp/Trilogy Education Services.
+Sole developer responsible for design and code.
+Functionality requirements provided by UW Coding Bootcamp/Trilogy Education Services.

 ## Technologies Used
 HTML